eecs485staff/primer-spec/docs/CONTRIBUTING.md

 ### Adding new subthemes

 Primer spec allows website visitors to change the appearance of the website by selecting from built-in subthemes.
-The stylesheets for these subthemes are defined in `_sass/spec`, and are typically named as `<name>.theme.scss`.
+The themes are implemented by changing [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) used in the [base stylesheet](../_sass/spec/base.scss).
+The themes are declared in JavaScript (see [bella.theme.ts](../src_js/subthemes/definitions/bella.theme.ts), for example).

 To create a new subtheme:
-- Create the file `_sass/spec/<name>.theme.scss`.
-Take inspiration from the structure of other subtheme stylesheets.
+- Create the file `src_js/subthemes/definitions/<name>.theme.ts`.
+Take inspiration from the structure of other subthemes in that directory.
-- Create the file `assets/css/theme_<name>.scss`.
-Follow the structure of other stylesheets in the same directory to import the theme stylesheet variables from the `_sass/spec` directory.
+- Import and add your subtheme to the default export of [`src_js/subthemes/index.ts`](../src_js/subthemes/index.ts).
+Follow the structure of other imports in the module.
-- Add the new subtheme name to the list of subthemes in `webpack.config.js`.
 - Ensure that your changes work well on mobile!
 Use browser developer tools to verify this before creating a Pull Request on GitHub.

 *Pro tip: Upload screenshots of the new subtheme to make it easier to review your Pull Request.*